Piper Aerostar: Development

-In 1972, Ted Smith successfully bought back all the rights to the aircraft and began manufacturing Aerostars under the Ted R. Smith and Associates banner in Santa Maria, California, introducing the pressurized Aerostar 601P along with the Aerostar 700 Superstar.
+In 1972, Ted Smith bought back all the rights to the aircraft and began manufacturing Aerostars under the Ted R. Smith and Associates banner in Santa Maria, California, in 1973.
+1974 saw the introduction of the successful 601P, which introduced cabin pressurization, allowing more convenient high-altitude operation; the designers were able to adapt the fuselage to pressurization without having to limit its service life.
+The 601P also featured improvements to the turbocharging system to increase engine reliability and ease engine operation; the improved turbo system and a 2.5 ft greater wingspan improve climb performance.
+The company also built a single prototype of the more powerful Aerostar 700 Superstar.
 In 1976, the company name was changed to the Ted Smith Aerostar Corporation.
-1974 saw the introduction of the successful 601P, which introduced cabin pressurization, allowing more convenient high-altitude operation; the designers were able to adapt the fuselage to pressurization without having to limit its service life.
-The 601P and the 601B, which was introduced in 1977, both feature improvements to the turbocharging system to increase engine reliability and ease engine operation; the improved turbo system and a 2.5 ft greater wingspan improve climb performance.
+In 1977, the 601B brought the improved turbo system and greater wingspan of the 601P to the non-pressurized 601 line, along with a 300 lb increase in maximum takeoff weight.

 Smith died suddenly in 1976.
-In 1978, the Aerostar line was acquired by the Piper Aircraft Corporation, which continued to build two variants, the 600A and 601B, and then re-introduced the 601P.
+In 1978, the Aerostar line was acquired by the Piper Aircraft Corporation, which continued to build two variants, the 600A and 601B, and re-introduced the 601P.
 Piper continued using the basic Ted Smith model designation system but prefixed each model as the PA-60.
 Piper introduced the enhanced 602P, which was initially marketed as the Sequoya, (Note: Simpson says the Sequoya is the 601P on page 326 but says it's the 602P on Page 327.
 602P is more consistent with the previous model history.) and also put the 700 Superstar into production as the 700P.
 The 602P was the first model with a turbocharger system built and certified by the engine manufacturer, rather than a turbo system designed and installed by Ted Smith or Piper.
 After discontinuing production of the non-pressurized models, Piper moved production to Vero Beach, Florida, building the last Aerostar there in 1984.